 A 3PL can help make your supply chain smoother simply by giving you a real-time view into the many moving parts, their efficiencies, issues, blockages, and more.
 With supply chain transparency, you will be better able to make decisions for all parts of your supply chain.
 They can help communicate with carriers as they navigate through all types of obstacles—weather, traffic congestion, hours of service constraints.
 They operate fulfillment centers that store and handle your product multiple times while in transit; coordination of other assembly, parts, inventory, packaging, or special shipping needs.

-Because these many aspects of your supply chain flow through the oversight of your 3PL, they will have data and real-time updates on where your product is, when it’s being packed and moved, and when it arrives at its destination.
+Because many aspects of your supply chain flow through the oversight of your 3PL, they will have data and real-time updates on where your product is, when it’s being packed and moved, and when it arrives at its destination.
 These data points will give you the insights you need to alter or make changes to your supply chain logistics as needed, to maximize efficiency.

 3. Better Visibility = Better Decision-Making